 - Sriracha or other hot sauce

 - Microwave the sweet potatoes, starting with 3 minutes per potato.
 Test, then add 1 additional minute per potato until soft.
 Set aside until cool enough to handle.
-If you want to speed up the process, immerse in a bowl of ice water.
+If you want to speed up the process, immerse in a bowl of ice water (alternatively, see stovetop cooking instructions in Notes).

 - When the sweet potatoes are cool enough to handle, split in half and scoop the flesh out into a bowl and discard the skins.